ibnaleem/haskell-by-practice/src/Basics/Functions.md

 What makes Haskell a unique language is its requirement of functions; unlike other languages where you can declare variables and classes, Haskell forces you to use pure functions that must return a value to compile.
 We will explore exercises related to the I/O paradigm in Haskell in the I/O Chapter.
 For now, complete the following exercises.

+> We have simplified exercises by creating template files.
+Click here to use a template file to follow along with this exercise. *Learn More*

 ## Exercise 1:
 Write a function that adds two to its argument.
 ```haskell